muttoni/blog/_posts/2020-12-26-datablocks-vs-dataloaders.md

 ## DataLoader and DataLoaders

 Now that we've defined a `DataBlock`, and we've specified exactly how our data needs to be structured, categorized and processed, we can start actually feeding in the data for our model to train on.
 We _load_ this data in with...you guessed it... a Data loader.
 This is where `DataLoaders` come in.
-A `DataLoaders` is a class that our DataBlock will call to load data according to the rules that we've specified.
+A `DataLoaders` is an iterator class that our DataBlock will call to load data according to the rules that we've specified in specific chunks (called batch size).

 A `DataLoader` in fast.ai is a superset of the PyTorch DataLoader, with more helpful callbacks and flexibility.
-Whereas the Data block knows how to structure the data, the Loader knows how to work with it in the context of training a machine learning model: how much to feed to the model at once (batch size), how many processes to spawn to load the data, how much memory to allocate and many more.
+Whereas the Data block knows how to structure the data, the Loader knows how to work with it in the context of training a machine learning model -- i.e. how much to feed to the model at once (batch size), how many processes to spawn to load the data, how much memory to allocate and many more.

 A `DataLoaders` (note the plural), is a thin class that automatically generates multiple `DataLoader` (singular) objects based on the rules specified in our `DataBlock`.